Common Questions from Consumers

 What evidence do you have to support the use of microMend in patients?

-Answer: Several clinical and case studies have demonstrated the safety and efficacy of wound closure with microMend in closing lacerations, surgical incisions and open wounds associated with surgery.
+Answer: Several clinical and case studies have demonstrated the safety and efficacy of wound closure with microMend in closing lacerations, skin tears, surgical incisions and open wounds associated with surgery.
 Please see Clinical Studies information page.